nnseva/django-storage-celery-results/README.md

 **NOTICE** that the direct backend constructor parameter names are not documented in the documentation, so may be changed from version to version.

-**NOTICE** that the chapters below describe only some important parameters, not all.
+**NOTICE** that the chapters below describe only some used parameters, not all.

 See the original package [documentation](https://django-storages.readthedocs.io/en/latest/) and the method `get_default_settings` of every backend to see the full list of